Lindley Bothwell: Personal life

 Bothwell was avid antique car collector.
 By 1954, he was the owner of the largest private antique automobiles collection in the country.
 His collection included the 1911 Rolls-Royce which had belonged to Nicholas II, the last tsar of Russia.
 Bothwell served as the Los Angeles regional executive of the Sports Car Club of America.

 Bothwell drove and raced some of them, and so created vintage racing in the United States in the 1940s and 1950s.
 He used a 1913 Peugeot to break one of the speed records at the Indianapolis Motor Speedway in 1949.
 Even though this was a new track record for the car's class, Bothwell failed to qualify for the Indianapolis 500 due to the Peugeot's age.

-He also collected horse-drawn streetcars, with the only private collection in the world at the time.
+Bothwell also collected horse-drawn streetcars, with the only private collection in the world at the time.
 He built a rail line and a tram barn on his ranch, to keep them in working order and to entertain guests.

-Lindley Bothwell had an affinity for the water.
+Bothwell had an affinity for the water.
 He was a pioneer surfer in California, and a rower who maintained a small fleet of crew shells for training in San Pedro Bay and off of Catalina Island.

-After battling a long illness, Lindley Bothwell died at the age of 84 on June 19, 1986, in Sherman Oaks.
+After battling a long illness, Bothwell died at the age of 84 on June 19, 1986, in Sherman Oaks.

-His second wife, Ann, continued management of the 1,987 trees remaining in their Woodland Hills orchard.
+Bothwell's second wife, Ann, continued management of the 1,987 trees remaining in their Woodland Hills orchard.
 She also kept his antique automobile collection intact, and running/run regularly on the ranch property.
 The collection was sold in November 2017.